CounTR: Transformer-based Generalised Visual Counting: Experiments

 \section{Experiments}

-Here, we start by briefly introducing the few-shot counting benchmark, FSC-147 dataset, and the evaluation metrics; In Section~\ref{sec:details}, we describe the implementation details of our model and the design of test-time normalisation; In Section~\ref{sec:sota}, we compare our model's performance with other counting models and demonstrate state-of-the-art performance on both zero-shot and few-shot settings; In Section~\ref{sec:ablation}, we conduct a series of ablation studies to demonstrate the effectiveness of the two-stage training and the image mosaicing, In Section~\ref{sec:ae}, we give additional experiment results on Val-COCO, Test-COCO and CARPK.\\[-0.5cm]
+Here, we start by briefly introducing the few-shot counting benchmark, FSC-147 dataset, and the evaluation metrics; In Section~\ref{sec:details}, we describe the implementation details of our model and the design of the inference stage; In Section~\ref{sec:sota}, we compare our model's performance with other counting models and demonstrate state-of-the-art performance on both zero-shot and few-shot settings; In Section~\ref{sec:ablation}, we conduct a series of ablation studies to demonstrate the effectiveness of the two-stage training and the image mosaicing; In Section~\ref{sec:ae}, we give additional experiment results on Val-COCO, Test-COCO, and CARPK; In Section~\ref{sec:qualitative}, we show the qualitative visualisation of CounTR's results on the FSC-147 dataset.\\[-0.5cm]